Skip to main content

 caution

-HybridCLR supports all LTS versions of Unity 2019-2022.
-If the currently used version is not among the recommended versions below, please refer to the Install HybridCLR document.
+HybridCLR supports all LTS versions of Unity from 2019 to 6000.
+If your current version is not among the recommended versions below, please refer to the Installing HybridCLR documentation.

-• Depending on your operating system, when selecting modules during installation, you must select Windows Build Support(IL2CPP) or Mac Build Support(IL2CPP).
+• When selecting modules during installation based on your operating system, you must select Windows Build Support(IL2CPP) or Mac Build Support(IL2CPP).

 select il2cpp modules